nitrologic/nitrologic.github.io/README.md

 So cheap, and as of September 2025 AWS is now a local resident. :celebrate:

-No more hops across the Tasman for my synth vicious audio packets...
+No more hops across the Tasman for synth vicious audio packets to do the rounds.

 ![ping](media/pingsoutheast6.png)